 Now the question of should you use TIG Tungsten with AC or DC or some other combination?
 What is the best polarity?

-Ultimately, DC polarity is what is most commonly used.
-However, some tungsten does use AC so be sure you are familiar with the requirements for what you are doing.
+Ultimately, the DC process is what is most commonly used on carbon steel and stainless steel, copper, and titanium.
+However, some tungstens use AC to weld aluminum so be familiar with the requirements for what you are doing.

 There is a process known as DCEN this is DC electrode negative.
 This is the typical torch polarity setup and uses a negative torch and positive work.
 This might also be called straight polarity for welders who have been in the game for a long time.